blondie7575/WeeGUI/Documentation.md

 WeeGUI is a lightweight library for creating graphical user interfaces in 80 column text mode on the Apple IIe Enhanced and Apple IIc family of computers.
 It supports both keyboard and mouse controls for your interface.
 It is designed to take minimal RAM (less than 6k), and can be used from assembly language or Applesoft BASIC programs under ProDOS.
 WeeGUI installs itself at the top of memory, using an area normally vacant in most BASIC and assembly programs.

 You can use WeeGUI as a full-blown user interface system, or as a simple drawing library for ASCII art.
 Use as much or as little of its features as you wish.
 WeeGUI tries not to enforce any particular structure or use-case on your program.
 It is intended to be so easy to use that you'll choose it over rolling your own menuing system for whatever application you're building.
+Whether you're building the next ProTERM, or just a quick-and-dirty interface for your Arduino project, WeeGUI can be your go-to library.

 <br>